Deep Distance Sensitivity Oracles: Conclusion

 We have shown that distance sensitivity oracles with close to optimal performance can be obtained by utilizing the power of deep learning.
 Our method builds on a combinatorial property that allows for finding replacement paths based on pivot vertices.
 On a variety of real-world networks in the presence of failures, we can reliably find suitable pivots where the lengths of the corresponding replacement paths are very close to those of optimal paths.
 Moreover, our experiments suggest that these results are not artifacts of the inherent structure of the inputs, but are instead based on the fact that the different building blocks of our pipeline successfully capture the relevant structural information about the input graph.

 As a consequence, it would be interesting to apply this method to related tasks where similar structural information needs to be captured.
-One such example is the approximation of shortest paths without failures, as was considered before~\cite{rizi2018shortest}.
-Another example is \emph{local routing}, where the goal is to find short paths in a graph without the use of a central data structure.
-One way to perform local routing is to compute an embedding of the graph in a metric space and to find paths by greedily routing to vertices that are closer to the target with respect to the metric.
+One such example is \emph{local routing}, where the goal is to find short paths in a graph without the use of a central data structure by greedily routing to nearby embeddings.
 Prior work has shown that close to optimal greedy routing can be performed when embedding networks into hyperbolic space~\cite{blasius2020greedy}.
 However, the resulting embeddings were susceptible to numerical inaccuracies, and network failures decreased routing performance a lot.
 It would thus be interesting to see whether our approach can be extended to the greedy routing setting as well, in order to overcome the previously observed issues.

-Apart from extending our method to further applications, the approach itself can be extended as follows.
-As mentioned above, we do not use a landmark-labeling strategy for collecting our training data set.
-Pursuing this option may improve the quality of the learned representations.
-We may also pursue different strategies towards the pivot selection task.
-Customizing the loss function to be multi-task, for example classifying pivots as we do now but also explicitly minimizing stretch, may improve the model's performance as well.
-Additionally, we may experiment with recently developed GCN layers, to see if they might better exploit the structures found in the challenging networks of Table \ref{tab:results}.
-We may also extend our work to answer queries with edge failures.

-Finally, our approach has currently not been tested on larger networks containing millions of nodes.
+Additionally, our approach has currently not been tested on larger networks containing millions of nodes.
 By calculating the APSP information using a distance oracle and using an improved node2vec implementation, we plan to test our networks' scalability in the future.